A New Study Links Ultra-Processed Foods To Higher Risk Of Cancer

-According to CNN, a 2016 study indicates that about 60 percent of the calories in the average American diet comes from the ultra-processed food.
+According to CNN, a 2016 study indicates that about 60 percent of the calories in the average American diet come from the ultra-processed food.
 It also makes up 50 percent of the Canadian intake and over 50 percent of the UK diet based on the findings of the 2017 study.

-Also, the developing nations are starting to eat this type of foods, which formulations made entirely from substances from foods and additives.
-The ultra-processed diets also linked to increased risk of obesity, high blood pressure and cholesterol levels, according to some studies.
+Also, the developing nations are starting to eat this type of food, made entirely from substances from foods and additives.
+The ultra-processed diets also link to increased risk of obesity, high blood pressure, and cholesterol levels, according to some studies.

-The new study published in the British Medical Journal involved almost 105,000 healthy French adults, in which 22 percent men and 78 percent women with average age of 43 years.
+The new study published in the British Medical Journal involved almost 105,000 healthy French adults, in which 22 percent are men and 78 percent women with average age of 43 years.
 The researchers from Brazil and France examined their medical records and eating habits including their usual intake of 3,300 various food items.
 The participants also completed at least two 24-hour online dietary questionnaires, in which the researchers evaluated.

 The results showed that a 10 percent increase in the amount of ultra-processed foods in the diet had 12 percent heightened the risk of cancers.
 The team also found an increased risk of 11 percent in breast cancer.
 No significant link in the prostate or colorectal cancer found.